 ACT is a mindfulness-based therapy that incorporates elements of Buddhist mindfulness meditation and modern behavioural therapy techniques.

-The theory behind ACT is that it is not only ineffective, but often counterproductive, to try to control painful emotions or psychological experiences, because suppression of these feelings ultimately leads to more distress.
-ACT helps explore your character traits and behaviours to assist you in reducing avoidant coping styles.
+The theory behind Acceptance and Commitment Therapy is that it is not only ineffective, but often counterproductive, to try to control painful emotions or psychological experiences, because suppression of these feelings ultimately leads to more distress.
+Acceptance and Commitment Therapy helps explore your character traits and behaviours to assist you in reducing avoidant coping styles.

 ACT is somewhat different from traditional cognitive behavioural therapy (CBT) in that it teaches people how to accept and embrace unpleasant thoughts, feelings and sensations rather than trying to control or eliminate them.
 The rationale behind this, is that a great deal of human suffering is the result of not engaging vitally in life due to trying to reduce feelings such as fear, anxiety, frustration, etc. These emotions are necessary parts of working toward what you hold dear, your values, and to try to avoid them is to avoid those aspects of life which bring meaning and vital involvement.